joernkuhlenkamp/hadoop-training/exercises/3/README.md

 ```

 Optional Exercises:
-- How can we separate fields as in CSVs?
+- How can we separate fields CSVs style?
 - How can we terminate keys with a double comma?
 - How would youe model a desk with n drawers?
 - Which string is valid "mystring" or 'mystring'?
+- What makes for "bad" termination symbols?